boxwise/dropapp/README.md

 5. To initialize the database for the first time, you should run:

-   vendor/bin/phinx migrate -e development
+   vendor/bin/phinx migrate -e development vendor/bin/phinx seed:run -e development

+   The first command creates the schema, the second command seeds the database with some dummy data

 ### Accessing the app

 Once the docker containers are running the app is accessible at http://localhost:8100/

-After this you should be able to login to the app using email address: demo@example.com with password: demo
+After this you should be able to login to the app using email address: some.admin@boxwise.co with password: admin

 ### Database and migrations